piszewc/python-deep-learning-data-science/README.md

 ## License
 This portfolio contains a variety of content, when some of them were created by Piotr Szewc, others are from third-parties.
 The third-party content is distributed uder the license provided by thouse parties.

-The content developed by Piotr Szewc is distributed uder the following license:
+The content developed by Piotr Szewc is distributed uder the following license (MIT):

-	Licensed under the Apache License, Version 2.0 (the "License");

 	Copyright 2018 Piotr Szewc